AndreaCeleste20/Progra/PIA/README.md

 1   Complexity    | 1   | I think it isn't so difficult, but also it isn't the easiest thing.
 2   Functionality | 3   | It works right and it doesn't crash
-3   Code          | 3   | I think it is right, I used headers and subrutines 4   Storage       | 0   | It doesn't have
+3   Code          | 3   | I think it is right, I used headers and subrutines 4   Storage       | 1   | It has different files.
-5   Documentation | 3   | The video is not so good, but in general I think it is okay.
+5   Documentation | 2   | The video is not so good, the report is a little bit brief but in general I think it is okay.

 **CF= 10/15**